A digital version of this newsletter can be found here.

 The AMA hopes that everyone had a good summer!
 As autumn arrives and we return to our usual routines, we also have new opportunities to engage with our colleagues, including our Annual General Meeting and the Heritage Summit presented by the eight Provincial Heritage Agencies.

 -Andrew Morrison, Chair of the Association for Manitoba Archives

-Information and Outreach: The committee members are maintaining the AMA's social media accounts, as well as assisting with Advisory Services enquiries.
+Information and Outreach: The three committee members are maintaining the AMA's social media accounts, as well as actively fielding Advisory Services enquiries.

 Photo of the Month

-If you would like to feature a photo from your archives, please submit a photograph along with a sentence or two describing the records, to email@example.com.
-We would love to showcase the collections from local institutions!
+If you would like to feature a photo from your archives, please submit a photograph along with a sentence or two describing the records, to firstname.lastname@example.org.
+We love to showcase the collections from our member institutions!

 Call for Volunteers

 We are always looking for members to join our committees.
 Volunteering with the AMA is an excellent way to network with archivists, build skills, and shape the future of archives in Manitoba.
 If you are interested, please contact the Chair, or a committee chair, at one of the email addresses listed on this page https://mbarchives.ca/contact